 4. Relaunch Mail.
-This step may take a few minutes, as Mail builds your new database file.
+It will welcome you as if you haven't used it before.
+This step may take a few minutes, as Mail searches through all of your stored messages to build your new database file.
+IMAP and Exchange messages will need to be re-downloaded from the server.